EpicRobot9/JarvisAIWebsite/DEPLOYMENT.md

 Notes
 - Set `FRONTEND_ORIGIN` to your final HTTPS origin so cookies/CORS line up.
 - After the first bootstrapped admin login, set `SEED_DB=false`.
+- Ensure `ADMIN_SEED_MODE=ensure` for steady‑state (it won't reset passwords on future restarts).
+- Persistence: by default we use a stable named volume `jarvis_db_data`.
+To hard‑pin data to a host path, use the optional persist override below.

 ## 2) Start the app without binding host ports